boffbowsh/aoc2022/day04/README.md

 "And how well do you think we worked together to find the solution to the puzzle?"

 > I think we worked well together to find the solution to the puzzle.
 We went through the prompt and the test cases step by step, and I provided explanations and suggestions for how to fix the mistakes in the code.
 I also provided updated versions of the code that fixed the mistakes, and we were able to arrive at a correct solution together.

+## Part 2

+Part 2 was super duper piss easy and GPT solved it in one try.